wp-plugins/smooth-streaming-video-player/readme.txt

 == Screenshots ==

-1. Main configuration page.
-Here, you must indicate the URL of your videos web server, the directory where your videos are placed on this web server.
-You can also configure the default width and height of the player.
+1. First part of main configuration page.
+You can configure the default width and height of the player.
 The SVP plugin exposes a Media RSS feed : here, you can indicate the count items to show in this feed.
+This feed can be acceded addind `?feed=svp-podcast` after your main blog URL.
+2. Second part of main configuration page.
+Here, you can see the list of your own sources of videos.
+You can also add a new source of videos.
+3. When you choose to add a new source of videos from SVP admin menu, you access to this page to select your type of source of videos to add.
+4. This screenshot shows the list of videos founded on a source of videos you choose to scan.
+5. Page for updating data of a source of videos.
-2. This screenshot shows the interface where the administrator can link a video to a post.
+6. This is the list of selection of a video to be associated with a post.
+This area of selection is present in the edit page of a post.
-2. The same screenshot but after the administrator has linked a video to a post.
+7. Preview of a video accessible from the list of videos in the edit page of a post.

 == Changelog ==

+= 1.5.0 =
+* Add a multiple sources of videos management.
+* Add pages to add, edit and delete a source of videos.
+* Add a page to scan a source of videos (to retrieve the videos existing on the source).
+* Update of selection of a video in post edition page.
+* Add a possibility to preview the videos to select in post edition page.

 = 1.4.2 =
 * Add <param name="windowless" value="true" /> for a z-index management under IE in "the_smooth_video_player()" template tag HTML output.